-At a certain stage of life we shelve the dreams of youth for adult responsibilities to pursue careers and raise families.
-And yet every now and then we run across their mementos, like an old tennis racket in the back of the closet.
-We take it out and shadow swing a few backhands to remind us of what it once felt like to be at one with self.
-Then with solemn remembrance we give a farewell salute to our former self.
-Resigned to the aging factor, we close the closet door and accept its harsh reality.
-But should we?
+At a certain point, we shelve the dreams of youth for adult responsibilities, and yet, every now and then, we run across their mementos.
+Like that old tennis racket in the back of the closet, we take it out and shadow swing a few backhands to remind us of what it once felt like to be young and full of promise.
+Then with solemn remembrance, we give a farewell salute to our former self.
+Resigned to the aging factor, we close the closet door and accept the harsh reality.

-Regrets are those haunting silhouettes we entertain in private of the risks we didn’t take; the dreams we failed to realize; and the missed opportunities they may have presented.
+Regrets are those haunting silhouettes we entertain in private of the risks we didn’t take, the dreams we failed to realize, and the missed opportunities they may have presented.
 And when the time comes for me to go gently into that good night, I, too, will have no regrets.
-Don’t allow fear and doubt to rob you of your loves and dreams while you can still breathe the breath of a new day and feel the warmth of a setting sun on your face.
+Don’t allow fear to rob you of your dreams while you can still breathe the breath of a new day.
 Grab life by the tail, and take it for a ride!